 lower versions, but not higher versions than that.

 Some old variables are not available in 4.1 and some new variables are not available in 4.0.
-Please see VCL Variables for specifics.
+Please see local, server, remote and client for specifics.

 There are a few other changes to the